weegrom/polaris-icons/packages/polaris-icons/README.md

    <Icon source={AddMajorMonotone} />
    ```

+### SVG files

+For consumers who don’t use React, we provide SVG files within the `images` folder.

+View the list of available files on [unpkg](https://unpkg.com/@shopify/polaris-icons/images/).

 ## Contributing 🙌

 Make changes to this package to add, remove, or rename publicly available icons.
 See our [contributing guide](https://github.com/Shopify/polaris-icons/blob/master/CONTRIBUTING.md). 👀